nizeyu/BackTracking/Backtracking-FinalVersion/README.md

 Instructor: Professor Dov Kruger
 3/29/2016-5/10/2016
 -----------------------------------------------------------------
+Project Description:
+We develop highly efficient solutions based on backtracking for Magic Squares, n-queens, and sudoku.
+We focus on improving the efficiency of Algorithm by skipping illeagal solutions.
+Testing and evaluation can be conducted to evaluate the performance of backtracking Algorithm.

 Steps to run this program:
 1.Please download the "Backtracking-FinalVersion" folder.
 2.Please import the "Backtracking-FinalVersion" folder into Eclipse .